 - Scan your vehicle for other codes using the OBD2 scan tool.
 In certain vehicles, P0017 often appears in conjunction with P0008, P0009, P0016, P0018, or P0019.
-If these other codes are present, they can help you identify where in your engine the problem is happening.
+If these other codes are present, they can help you identify where the problem is happening in your engine.

 - Visually inspect the wiring around the camshaft and crankshaft sensor.
 Replace any wires that are damaged or corroded, and make sure all connections are secure.

 - Read the freeze frame data to see the conditions under which the code was set.
 Clear the codes, then test drive your vehicle.